The journey to Charco Azul is as stunning as the destination.

 Tres Chorros and Survivor Waterfall

 Another popular swimming hole in the Carite Forest is Tres Chorros, or Three Streams, composed of three pools fed by three small waterfalls.
 The swimming holes are surrounded by tall rocks from which the more adventurous like to jump into the water, which is why this place is also known as Survivor Fall.
-Be warned, this area gets very crowded on weekends.
+Be warned: This area gets very crowded on weekends.

 Guardarraya Beach